 Subject: RFQ - Construction Materials / target market / expected annual volume

-Product scope: SKU, drawing, formula, material, grade, size, color, finish, artwork, destination market and usage conditions.
+Product scope: Construction Materials tiles and sanitaryware, stone and marble, doors and profiles; SKU, drawing, formula, material, grade, size, color, finish, artwork, destination market and usage conditions.

 Evidence requested: standard and test report scope; project quantity and delivery phasing; pallet and handling plan; replacement and breakage rule; standard scope map; test report.

-Commercial fields: sample cost, MOQ, price breaks, Incoterm, lead time, tooling or artwork cost, payment milestone and validity date.
+Commercial fields: Construction Materials sample cost, MOQ driver, price breaks, Incoterm, lead time, tooling or artwork cost, payment milestone and validity date.

-Decision rule: quotes without product-specific evidence, production-site clarity and logistics assumptions are held for clarification before price comparison.
+Decision rule: Construction Materials quotes without standard and test report scope and project quantity and delivery phasing, production-site clarity and logistics assumptions are held for clarification before price comparison.

 Specification checklist